cogtoolslab/project_template/admin/contributions.md

 # Contributions Log

-The purpose of this document is to give all researchers involved in a project the opportunity to describe their contributions to a project, so that the researcher team can make sound decisions about authorship when preparing a project for publication.
+The purpose of this document is to give all researchers involved in a project the opportunity to describe their contributions to a project.
+Some contributions to a project are publicly visible and memorable; others are less visible, but equally important.
+Documenting contributions will make it easier to maintain a high level of transparency about the contributions of all team members, with the goal of helping the researcher team to make sound decisions about authorship when preparing a project for publication.

 Here are some guidelines:
 * Each researcher should create a new section for themselves and use their name as the section header.
 In that section, please structure your contributions as a bullet-point list.